roKarp/Web_App_Journey/README.md

 Now just exit the psql console by: `\q`

   And the web application is now ready to be used!

+### Bonus information
+The located .env file is primarily used for local environment usage.
+If you desire to not use it locally, then just change the values to your own.

 ## Testing